 We highly encourage you to pre-wash your fabric prior to sewing for most projects.
 Linen is known to shrink, so a pre-wash is key to removing any unwanted shrinkage later.
 Your linen will also soften over time, so a pre-wash will kick-start the softening process.

-Our linen is machine washable and dry cleanable, so your 'pre-wash' method will depend on how you plan on caring for your finished linen project.
-Basic rule is - wash the fabric the same way you plan to care for your finished garment.
+Our linen is machine washable and dry cleanable, so your 'pre-wash method will depend on how you plan on caring for your finished linen project.
+The basic rule is - wash the fabric the same way you plan to care for your finished garment or project.
 If you plan your finished items to be dry clean only - then please make sure to dry clean the fabric prior to sewing.

 - Iron the damp fabric using your irons 'Linen' or hottest setting with lots of steam ( a dry iron can scorch the linen)